-The authorities should provide quantitative and qualitative information on the development of the financial sector, including on its intermediary role between investors and savers and how it was affected by the implications of the Covid-19 pandemic and mitigating policy measures.
+The authorities should provide quantitative and qualitative information on the development of the financial sector, including on its intermediary role between investors and savers.
 A discussion of projected developments in domestic credit should be included, in particular referring to the development of private sector credits and private sector debt.
 Projected trends in the composition and currency denomination of domestic credit flows will be discussed on the basis of data on the foreign currency liabilities of different sectors of the economy to the banking system, to non-banking financial institutions and to external creditors.
 The stability of the domestic financial and banking system should be assessed and any weaknesses, which could potentially threaten its stability, will be highlighted.
 Risks related to the possible feed-back loops between the real economy and the financial sector should be assessed.